aihpi/ragsst/README.md

 docker compose up --build
 ```

-3. Wait for both services to start, then open [http://localhost:7860](http://localhost:7860) in your browser.
+3. Wait for both services to start, which will take several minutes. ragsst-app has loaded succesfully when it prints to the console: `Set Collection: my_docs.
+Embedding Model: multi-qa-mpnet-base-cos-v1`

+4. Open [http://localhost:7860](http://localhost:7860) in your browser.

 ## Usage